How to access school savings the smart way

-Each type has different rules concerning the amount of the payment, when it can be received, who can receive it (subscriber or beneficiary), and how much tax is applied.
+Each type has different rules concerning the amount of the payment, when it can be received, who can receive it and how much tax is applied.

 Refund of contributions

 The money you put into an RESP can be withdrawn at any time. when you take this money out, it’s called a refund of contributions.
-Although the payment is not taxable, there are claw-back rules in place to ensure that federal and provincial grants are not being abused.
+Although the payment is not taxable, there are claw-back rules in place to ensure that government incentives are not being abused.
 If a refund of contributions is made when the beneficiary does not qualify for an educational assistance payment some or all of the government grant and bond will have to be repaid to the government.